danforthcenter/FiReMAGE/example_test/example_README.md

 # Example test README

 The example folder contains a small subset of the ionomic datasets to quickly check if FiReMAGE files were downloaded properly.
 Example_test/example_output/ is provided to compare with the test output.
-A script for checking on a local device in RStudio is in example_test/scripts/, for testing on a remote server run the FiReMAGE_OrthoFinder_server_version.R with these arguments:
+An example for running FiReMAGE in RStudio is available with these arguments:

   -s ./data/snps/
   -m ./data/metaTables/V1_3s_metaTable.csv